 There are two species of vultures found in Virginia: the turkey vulture and the black vulture.
 Vultures (some call them buzzards) are scavenging birds that feed on the remains of dead animals.

 The vulture has been perceived as a loathsome creature because of its disgusting feeding habits.
-We now know, however, that these somewhat unattractive birds play an important role in the removal of animal carcasses from our forests, fields and highways.
+We now know, however, that these somewhat unattractive birds play an important role in the removal of animal carcasses from our forests, fields, parks and highways.

 They locate food by a combination of sight and scent and are protected by state and federal laws.